Shopify/polaris/polaris.shopify.com/content/components/selection-and-input/alpha-filters.md

 - filter by typing into a text field
 - filter by selecting filters or promoted filters

 The way that merchants interact with filters depends on the components that you decide to incorporate.
 In its simplest form, filters includes a text field and a set of filters, which can be displayed in different ways.
-For example, you could show promoted filters and a More button that opens a [sheet](https://polaris.shopify.com/components/deprecated/sheet) containing more filters.
 What the filters are and how they’re exposed to merchants is flexible.

 ---